TheOne969/rag_qna/README.md

 ## Usage guide

+<mark>NOTICE!</mark> The current version could only read files whose file layouts aren't messy, especially the ones which DO NOT contain text in two columns in a single page.

 | Action | Where | Result |
 |--------|-------|--------|
 | **Ingest PDF** | Sidebar → *Ingest* | File chunked → embedded → stored; duplicates skipped. |